Business safety measures from September 2020

 - Close contact services, such as hairdressers.

-As we recover from COVID 19 and look to go back to the work place, it is vital we do what we can to return to a safe environment.
 Consider the following steps and make sure you do what you can to keep your workplace safe and help reduce further impact and absence.

 Carry out a COVID-19 risk assessment